jkelin/TribesRevengeance/README.md

 Tribes Vengeance Resurrection site
 ==================================

 If you have an article/tutorial/guide you would like to contribute, look into [_posts](_posts) folder.
+Also check out [TODOs](TODO.md) for list of things that need doing.

 If you find a typo, have an idea or feature request - feel free to submit an or make a pull request.